 The physical material of a building or place (known as fabric) contains evidence of its history and how it may have changed.
-Care and skill are needed to make decisions about the care and management of a heritage building or place;
+Care and skill are needed to make decisions about the care and management of a heritage building or place and it is recommended that these actions are followed:

-- Understand the properties of traditional materials before making changes, for example use correct mortars with old bricks. - Obtain advice from Council who can provide access to a Heritage Advisor/Officer and can offer information on traditional materials such as metal and timber. - Seek advice from skilled tradesmen with heritage experience, - Beware of irreversible changes such as painting of brickwork. - Consider a range of solutions when planning upgrades for safety, fire protection. - And remember that regular maintenance is essential to look after an old building, and can prevent more costly repairs.
+- Understand the properties of traditional materials before making changes, for example use correct mortars with old bricks. - Obtain advice from Council regarding access to a Heritage Advisor/Officer and information on traditional materials such as metal and timber. - Seek advice from skilled tradesmen with heritage experience. - Beware of irreversible changes such as painting of brickwork. - Consider a range of solutions when planning upgrades for safety, access and fire protection. - Regular maintenance is essential to look after an old building, and can prevent more costly repairs.